-“We want to be sure that those who served in harm’s way aren’t left behind on the battlefield,” said Democratic presidential candidate Chris Dodd (see pic), a U.S. senator from Connecticut.
-“The old line in basic training is you don’t leave a buddy on the battlefield.
-The battlefield doesn’t end when you return from the theater of conflict; the battlefield for our 24 million veterans is going on here today.”
+“We want to be sure that those who served in harm’s way aren’t left behind on the battlefield,” said Democratic presidential candidate Chris Dodd (see pic), a U.S. se

 The event was intended to raise money for veterans and provide Democratic presidential candidates a forum to share their platforms for vets.
 Dodd was the only presidential candidate who spoke at the event; other candidates sent high-level representatives.
 The Aug.
 13 forum was supposed to be nonpartisan, but Dodd quickly established a partisan tone, which the rest of the speakers emulated in a blistering critique of the Bush administration’s neglect of veterans.